newt9901/AzDataFactory/ManagedIdentity/README.md

 Use case;
 Create a Secure Link between Azure Data Factory and Azure SQL Database to copy data from one table to another.
-Before coping data, first data in the destination table should be dropped.
+Before copying data, first, data in the destination table should be dropped.

-Note that, Managed identity makes more sense when a custome built web application is needed to connect to Azure Resources.
+Note that Managed identity makes more sense when a custom built web application is needed to connect to Azure Resources.

 Steps;
 1. Add an Active Directory Admin to SQL Server.
-This is needed becuase SQL Server doesn't let non Active Directory users to add Active Directory accounts.
-So, SQL authintication won't let anyone create an Active Directory user.
-As discussed before Managed Principal is an Active directory account, therefore before adding Managed Pricipal, first SQL should grant access to Azure Active Directory users.
+This is needed because SQL Server doesn't let non Active Directory users add Active Directory accounts.
+So, SQL authentication won't let anyone create an Active Directory user.
+As discussed before, the Managed Principal is an Active Directory account.
+Therefore before adding Managed Principal, first, SQL should grant access to Azure Active Directory users.
-2. Create Azure Keyvault.
-To avoid anyone seeing SQL Server names and User Names, it's best to keep such information in Azure Keyvaule.
+2. Create Azure Key vault.
+To avoid anyone seeing SQL Server credentials, it's best to keep such information in Azure Key Vault.
 This is very much applicable when the code is saved in GitHub.
-Keyvault should store database connection link as secret; Server=tcp:<<SQL Server Name>>.database.windows.net,1433;Database=<<SQL Database Name>>
+Key vault should store database connection link as secret; Server=tcp:<<SQL Server Name>>.database.windows.net,1433;Database=<<SQL Database Name>>
-3. In Azure Data Factory Linked Service, select Azure Key Vault and slect Managed Identity as Authentication Type.
-Azure should show the system-assigned managed identity just below Authentication Type combo box, the Managed Identity name is the same as Azure Data Factory name.
+3. In Azure Data Factory Linked Service, select Azure Key Vault and select Managed Identity as Authentication Type.
+Azure should show the system-assigned managed identity just below the Authentication Type combo box, and the Managed Identity name is the same as Azure Data Factory name.
-4. In this step, Managed Identity is granted SQL database privilages.
+4. In this step, Managed Identity is granted SQL database privileges.
 Connect to SSMS using Azure Active Directory Authentication.
-FIrst, create a user with the same name as Managed Identity.
-Then give minimum database privilages.
-Usually db_datareader and db_datawriter is sufficient, but becuase of the truncation command, db_ddladmin is also granted.
+First, create a user with the same name as Managed Identity.
+Then give minimum database privileges.
+Usually, db_datareader and db_datawriter is sufficient, but because of the truncation command, db_ddladmin is also granted.

 CREATE USER <<Managed Identity Name>> FROM EXTERNAL PROVIDER;

 ALTER ROLE db_datareader ADD MEMBER <<Managed Identity Name>>;
 ALTER ROLE db_datawriter ADD MEMBER <<Managed Identity Name>>;
 ALTER ROLE db_ddladmin ADD MEMBER <<Managed Identity Name>>;